 We encourage you to also find a “second mentor” to fulfill all your mentoring needs.
 A second mentor can be a faculty member, senior postdoc, or even an alumnus who provides scientific and career advice from a distinct perspective, and you can (and should) have more than one.
 Many graduate students also volunteer their time as peer mentors, offering advice and support from a different perspective.
-Most mentors are found informally, but more and more groups are being formed to bring people together and to help mentor others.
+Mentors can be found informally, or within groups intended to help form connections.
 Some examples are listed below.

 - Stanford Biosciences Student Association (SBSA) First Year Mentorship

-First-year Biosciences students are mentored by older students.
-Information is sent out each year through the SBSA listserv.
+First-year Biosciences students are mentored by returning students.
+Information on signing up as a mentor or mentee is sent out each year through the SBSA listserv.

 - Biosciences Peer Mentors (BioPeers)

-The BioPeers are third through fifth year graduate students who provide peer-to-peer support to fellow Biosciences graduate students.
-They are available to meet or correspond via email about any questions you have about navigating the challenges of graduate school.
+The BioPeers provide peer-to-peer support to fellow Biosciences graduate students about navigating the challenges of graduate school.

 - Palo Alto Association for Women in Science (AWIS) Mentoring Program